ibm-cloud-docs/containers/cs_versions_127.md

-This version is deprecated.
+This version is no longer supported.
 Update your cluster to a [supported version](/docs/containers?topic=containers-cs_versions) as soon as possible.
-{: deprecated}
+{: important}